Fact-checked by the CapitalLendingNews editorial team

 Here is how the pre-tax savings math works on a $5,000 raise for someone in the 22% bracket:

-If you are weighing whether to use a Roth IRA versus a Traditional IRA or pre-tax 401(k) alongside your employer plan, reviewing the Roth IRA vs. Traditional IRA comparison can clarify which structure saves you more across different income scenarios.
+Weighing a Roth IRA against a traditional pre-tax 401(k) alongside your employer plan?
+The Roth IRA vs. Traditional IRA comparison clarifies which structure saves more across different income scenarios.

 What to Watch Out For

 Always capture your employer’s full matching contribution before directing money elsewhere.
-If your employer matches 50% of contributions up to 6% of salary, that is a guaranteed 50% return on those dollars — no investment vehicle comes close to that.
+An employer who matches 50% of contributions up to 6% of salary is offering a guaranteed 50% return on those dollars.
+No investment vehicle comes close to that.
 Missing the match is one of the most costly financial mistakes people make with new income.

 Frequently Asked Questions